integrated-ethics/web/content/why-teach-ethics.md

 labs to take less than one class period, so they can be flexibly included in many existing courses.

-The bigger considerations then is
+The bigger considerations then is this:

 > How our students will respond?
 Are our our sometimes-awkward efforts
 > worth it?